[how we help]

 • Be non-judgemental, professional and honest

-• Provide an assessment of your needs
+• Assess your individual needs

 • Give you full information about the support you can get